mkielo3/inekf/docs/usage/install.rst

             sudo make install

         Tests, examples, and the python binding can all be disabled with the following options when running cmake.
-Note all are enabled by default.
+Note all are disabled by default.

         .. code:: bash

-            cmake .. -DTESTS=OFF -DPYTHON=OFF -DEXAMPLES=OFF
+            cmake .. -DTESTS=ON -DPYTHON=ON -DEXAMPLES=ON

         .. note::